open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/ml-model/sagemaker/yaml.md

 ## Requirements

-{%inlineCallout icon="description" bold="OpenMetadata 0.12 or later" href="/deployment"%}
-To deploy OpenMetadata, check the Deployment guides.
-{%/inlineCallout%}

 OpenMetadata retrieves information about models and tags associated with the models in the AWS account.
-The user must have following policy set to ingest the metadata from Sagemaker.
+The user must have the following policy set to ingest the metadata from Sagemaker.

 ```json
 {